Educational Initiative Introduction

 2. Nationally reshape the preconceptions of wildlife intervention within communities about proper wildlife care procedures by addressing misinformation and provide the proper dos-and-don’ts of wildlife care intervention.

-3. Establish the credibility and community understanding of the professionalism of wildlife rehabilitation specialists by explaining the licensing process and collaboration between rehabilitation hospitals and the DNR.
+3. Establish the credibility and community understanding of the professionalism of wildlife rehabilitation specialists by explaining the training and licensing process for wildlife rehabilitation professionals.

-4. Inspire future wildlife rehabilitation advocates by sharing the fulfillment discovered by playing a role in providing care for wildlife as well as empower advocates to take preventative measures in their environment to reduce the amount of wildlife injury and orphaning.
+4. Inspire future wildlife conservation advocates by sharing the fulfillment discovered by playing a role in providing care for wildlife as well as empowering advocates to take preventative measures in their own environment to reduce the amount of wildlife injury and orphaning.

-5. Empower advocates to pursue a career in wildlife care by explaining the career of wildlife rehabilitation specialists and wildlife management professionals and offering direction to prepare/embark on a wildlife care career path.
-This goal will also empower advocates to establish their own wildlife rehabilitation hospitals in the future by highlighting how to create a professional rehabilitation hospital based on Fellow Mortals’ professional, ethical, and sustainable model.
+5. Empower advocates to pursue a career in wildlife care by explaining the fulfilling career of wildlife rehabilitation specialists and offering direction to prepare/embark on a wildlife care career path.
+This goal will also empower advocates to establish their own wildlife rehabilitation hospitals in the future by highlighting how to create a professional rehabilitation hospital based on Fellow Mortals’ professional, ethical, and sustainable organization model.

 Achieving The Initiative’s Educational Goals